-ClearCorrect can treat a wide variety of conditions, including severe bite issues.
-But, the added versatility could come at a cost.
+ClearCorrect can treat a wide variety of conditions, including bite issues.
+But the added versatility could come at a cost.
 In order to treat more significant tooth and jaw misalignments, your dentist may employ additional orthodontics like elastics or Engagers.
 Each of these will make your aligners slightly more visible since they’re adding to the amount of hardware on your teeth.

 Supplemental appliances aren’t available with Candid’s treatment, so this added visibility isn’t a concern.
 You’ll receive the clear aligners and no other attachments.

 You probably have a clear vision of how your clear aligner treatment will begin and end.
 But what happens in between?
 That’s the meat of the deal, the nitty-gritty, the day-in-day-out treatment.
 And how your provider handles it can make or break the experience.
 Customer service, oversight, refund policies, and more all contribute to your total patient experience.
 The in-person care you’ll receive during your Candid or ClearCorrect treatment makes for a personalized, supportive experience.

 Candid Patient Experience

 - Aside from your dentist’s office, they offer numerous support platforms, including video chat and their mobile app.

 - Patient support is a high priority, and we’ve found very few negative reviews or complaints.

 - Provides virtual check-ins every 14 days via their CandidMonitoring service.

 - Does not offer refunds, and refinements are up to your dentist.

 - Your dentist’s office functions as your primary customer support contact.